rtCamp/amp-compatibility/README.md

 1.  **[AMP compatibility server]**

     The AMP compatibility server is a Node JS application based on the [AdonisJS] framework.
-Which is responsible for following actions.
+It is responsible for following actions:

-    - Collecting data sent from AMP sites and store that into the BigQuery dataset.
+    - Collecting data sent from AMP sites and storing into the BigQuery dataset.
-    - Fetch and store plugins and themes from [WordPress.org] to BigQuery dataset, And keep dataset up to date with [WordPress.org].
+    - Fetch and store plugins and themes from [WordPress.org] to BigQuery dataset, and keep dataset up to date with [WordPress.org].
     - Generate a synthetic site for an individual plugin and theme from [WordPress.org] and store AMP errors information in BigQuery.
     - Provide a dashboard to admin user to add adhoc request to generate synthetic data of combination of plugins and theme.

-    Please check more information [here](./amp-compatibility-server/README.md).
+    Please check more information in [./amp-compatibility-server/README.md](./amp-compatibility-server/README.md).

 2.  **[AMP WP Dummy data generator]**

     The Dummy data generator is a WordPress plugin.
 Which is responsible for generating ideal content for the AMP site.
-So it can expose maximum AMP errors.
+So it can expose AMP errors.

-    Please check more information [here](./amp-wp-dummy-data-generator/README.md).
+    Please check more information in [./amp-wp-dummy-data-generator/README.md](./amp-wp-dummy-data-generator/README.md).

 3.  **Reporting dashboard**

-    The Reporting dashboard to show user to see various reports.
+    The Reporting dashboard displays various reports.

 ## Infrastructure